 Wine was well received by everybody in the ancient world.
-All benevolent male protagonists of the Odyssey (namely Athena as Mentor, Alcinous, Demodocus, Nestor, Odysseus, and Telemachus) enjoyed it with modesty.
+All benevolent male protagonists of the Odyssey (namely Athena as Mentor, Alcinous, Demodocus, Nestor, Odysseus and Telemachus) enjoyed it in moderation.
 However, it led to mischief when abused.
 The first such instance was when Odysseus' companions had "much wine" (ib.
 1965:9.45) at Ismarus, which wasted them and caused six men out of each of his ships to be killed by the Cicones.
 Then, while trapped in the cave of Polyphemus, Odysseus gave him three full bowls of sweet black wine, which got into his brains (ib.
 1965:19.362), as a means to halt his cannibalism.
-At Aeaea, Circe transformed Odysseus' companions to pigs by offering them a potion mixed with Pramnian wine (ib.
+At Aeaea, Circe transformed Odysseus' companions into pigs by offering them a potion mixed with Pramnian wine (ib.
 1965:10.235).
 Once Odysseus managed to make an ally of Circe, "There for all our days until a year was completed / we sat there feasting on unlimited meat and sweet wine" (ib.
 1965:10.467-468).
-When Odysseus gave the order to depart from Aeaea at dawn, his young companion Elpenor, who had lain down drunkenly to sleep on the roof of Circe's palace, blundered by falling off the edge of that roof (ib.
+When Odysseus gave the order to depart from Aeaea at dawn, his young companion Elpenor, who had lain down drunkenly to sleep on the roof of Circe's palace, made a fatal mistake by falling off the edge of that roof (ib.
 1965:10.555-559).
 Then, after Odysseus has reached Ithaca he discoursed about the nature of wine as beggar in Eumaeus' hut, "Wine sets even a thoughtful man to singing, / or sets him into softly laughing, sets him to dancing. / Sometimes it tosses out a word that was better unspoken." (ib.
 1965:14.464-466).
-The public beggar Irus, who was notorious as an incorrigible glutton and drunkard, despite being younger than the disguised Odysseus, was easily won at the boxing contest with him.
+The public beggar Irus, who was notorious as an incorrigible glutton and drunkard, despite being younger than the disguised Odysseus, was easily beaten at the boxing contest with him.
 Finally, arguably under the influence of wine, the suitor Eurymachus came out toward Odysseus with the unfounded insult, "The wine must have your brains" (ib.
 1965:18.391), the same words that Odysseus made Melantho regret uttering against him earlier (ib.
-1965:18.331), which this time was followed by additional physical violence.
-All of the aforementioned instances exemplify the aftermath of transgressive use of wine.
-Above all of them, however, wine was responsible for the loss of Troy, after the Trojans brought in their city the Wooden Horse, and were quick to massively drink in celebration of their supposed victory until they were "exhausted from dancing and too drunk to stand let alone fight" (Horace 2014:IV.6).
-Incidentally, the Homer-obsessed archaeologist Heinrich Schliemann used an Odyssean stratagem - pretending it was his birthday - to invite the guards and his workmen into his hut and have his wife keep filling their glasses with his stores' remaining wine and liqueurs to intoxicate them in order to dig out and hide the so-called 'Priam's Treasure' (The Graphic, 20 Jan.
-1877: 62).
+1965:18.331), which this time was followed by additional